 UC San Diego Health's cardiac imaging and non-invasive cardiology team uses the most sophisticated equipment on the market.
 Both computed tomography (CT) and magnetic resonance imaging (MRI) techniques can be used as an alternative to invasive angiography, a procedure that uses

 Along with other tools such as nuclear imaging, Doppler ultrasound and PET-CT scans, these noninvasive techniques provide fast, accurate visualization and analysis of the heart and surrounding structures.

 Computed Tomography (CT)

 A CT scan uses contrast dye injected into the body along with a series of X-ray images to provide highly detailed images of the heart and surrounding structures.
 It can provide accurate cardiac visualization and analysis in less than 30 seconds.
-UC San Diego Health System has three high-definition 64-slice CT scanners.
+UC San Diego Health has three high-definition 64-slice CT scanners.
 These 64-slice scanners allow images of the heart to be taken between beats, which provides clear, detailed pictures of the heart that were not possible to obtain with earlier technology.
 These advanced CT scanners also have the capability to deliver radiation only as needed during the snapshots of the heart, further reducing radiation exposure to the patient.
 Because overexposure to radiation over a lifetime can cause health problems, the goal is to obtain the best quality images with the least amount of radiation.

 UC San Diego specialists use CT technology for CT angiograms, which offers an alternative to more invasive diagnostic procedures such as cardiac catheterization with a conventional angiogram.
 A CT angiogram to view the heart and arteries can be performed using intravenous dye and the scanner device, without catheterization.
 CT angiograms also provide a non-invasive way to: